equivalent/scrapbook2/theory-notes.md

 ## Dictionary

+* coincidental duplication - intentional duplication of unrelated code knowledge
+  In other words DRYing code is not just mechanical removing duplications.
+Dry is about having single home for each discret piece of knowledge.
+If you have two pieces of knowledge, they should have own homes even if the code is really similar
 * Opacity - code is hard to read, hard to understand, hard to change.
 * Inseperability - modules cannot be reused/separeted
 * Fragility - change in a system will cause system to break in lot of places;